giantswarm/docs/src/content/advanced/high-availability/multi-az/index.md

 - How do I ensure my pods and volumes are on the same nodes?
 - Can I spread worker nodes over availability zones?
 - How do I create clusters in multiple availability zones (AZ)?
+- How do I make sure my workload is distributed evenly over availability zones (AZ)?
 aliases:
   - /basics/multiaz/
 owner: